Supporting Your Health and that of Others

 We are going through a challenging time that could impact on our physical and mental health.
 Ensure you look after yourselves and others.
 Below we highlight a range of useful resources to provide you with tools to manage your mental and physical health.

-Coronavirus testing has been expanded and is now available to anyone over 5 years old, who displays symptoms of Coronavirus.
+Coronavirus testing is available to anyone who displays the following symptoms:

 - high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)